DePaul University: Athletics

 DePaul competes in NCAA Division I and is a member of the Big East Conference.
 The school's athletic team's sports nickname is the Blue Demons.

 DePaul's mascot is "DIBS," an acronym for Demon In a Blue Suit.
 DIBS is present at every Blue Demons basketball game and makes frequent appearances at DePaul's Lincoln Park Campus and charity appearances throughout the Chicago metropolitan area.

 George Mikan led DePaul to its only post-season basketball title in the 1945 National Invitation Tournament.
 He is considered the NBA's first star.

 The school's men's basketball program gained prominence under coach Ray Meyer, who led the team to the NCAA Division I basketball Final Four in the 1978–1979 season, having also made it in 1943.
 The school's only national championship came in 1945 after winning the National Invitation Tournament (NIT).
 DePaul has been to the NCAA tournament 22 times (two Final Four appearances) and the NIT tournament 16 times.
 The team played at the Allstate Arena from 1980 until 2017.
 Beginning in the 2017–2018 season, the team has played at Wintrust Arena.
 The men's team has never won a conference championship since joining the Big East in 2005.

 The school's women's basketball program has made the NCAA tournament 25 times, making them the NCAA Division I women's basketball team with the most appearances without ever reaching the Final Four, including a stretch of years in a row between 2003 and 2022.
 They have been the Big East Conference tournament champions six times.
-Doug Bruno was the team's head coach for 39 seasons and is ranked No.24 in terms of wins in NCAA women's basketball history.
+Doug Bruno was the team's head coach for 39 seasons and is ranked No.27 in terms of wins in NCAA women's basketball history.
 He was inducted into the Women's Basketball Hall of Fame as a coach in 2022.
 Starting the 2025–26 season, interim head coach Jill Pizzotti will become the team's next head coach with Kathleen Doyle being hired as assistant coach and recruiting coordinator.

 The men's DePaul hockey club has played in the Northern Collegiate Hockey League of the ACHA since 2017.
 The team has one conference championship from 2023 where they defeated Concordia University Wisconsin.

 Noncollegiate affiliations

 NASCAR

-On June 24, 2025 it was announced that DePaul University would be the primary sponsor of professional stock car racing driver Michael McDowell and his No. 71 Chevrolet ZL1 at the 2025 Grant Park 165 on July 6.
-This partnership with Spire Motorsports will include a custom-design for the Chevy ZL1, a fire suit, pit road signage, and crew shirts.
+On June 24, 2025, it was announced that DePaul University would be the primary sponsor of professional stock car racing driver Michael McDowell and his No. 71 Chevrolet ZL1 at the 2025 Grant Park 165 on July 6.
+This partnership with Spire Motorsports included a custom-design for the Chevy ZL1, a fire suit, pit road signage, and crew shirts.